riley-rangel/flexible-gatsby/content/blog/spotlight-just-javascript/index.md

 ### What is it?

 Simply, a JavaScript fundamentals course for those who feel they do not have a firm grasp on the basics.
-Dan is teaming up with [Maggie Appleton](https://illustrated.dev/) to put together a rough draft of the course, and allowing fellow JavaScript enthusiasts to read them before they are widely distributed.
+Dan is teaming up with [Maggie Appleton](https://illustrated.dev/) to put together a rough draft of the course, and allowing fellow JavaScript enthusiasts to read them before they are widely distributed and provide feedback on the ideas.

 ### What can I do?

-If you would like to learn more, I encourage you to visit the [site](https://justjavascript.com/) and consider signing up.
+If you would like to learn more, I encourage you to visit the [site](https://justjavascript.com/) and consider signing up to help out.

 ## Why am I Spotlighting this site?